Cosmological stealths with nonconformal couplings: Introduction

-Supported by the observational data (see for instance Refs.~\cite{Bernabei:2014ema, Suzuki:2011hu,Dawson:2012va,Aghanim:2015xee}), from the corresponding solutions of (\ref{eq:EEqs}) a consistent picture of the cosmological history emerged where an early very flat universe filled with a quark-gluon plasma started to expand and, consequently, to get colder, giving rise to many phase transitions in the matter content.
-This Big Bang picture involves a mixture of fluids, however, since the density of each fluid varies differently with the expansion, there are long periods of time where the energy of a given fluid is dominant while the other ones are subdominant.
+where $\kappa$ is the Einstein constant and $\Lambda$ is the cosmological constant.
+A consistent picture of the cosmological history, supported by the observational data \cite{Bernabei:2014ema, Suzuki:2011hu,Dawson:2012va,Aghanim:2015xee}, emerged from the corresponding solutions of \eqref{eq:EEqs}.
+Known as the Big Bang, it describes an early very flat universe filled with a quark-gluon plasma which started to expand and to get colder, giving rise to many phase transitions in the matter content.
+This picture involves a mixture of fluids, however, since the density of each fluid varies differently with the expansion, there are long periods of time where the energy of a given fluid is dominant while the other ones are subdominant.
 This way, the early radiation dominated phase was replaced, about $350000$ years later, by an intermediate era dominated by pressureless matter (baryonic and of an unknown kind coined dark).
-By the end of the last century it was observationally established that very recently our observable universe became dominated by some energy (also of an unknown kind and also coined dark) doing a positive work which induces accelerated expansion.
+By the end of the last century it was empirically established that very recently our observable universe became dominated by some energy (also of an unknown kind and also coined dark) doing a positive work which induces accelerated expansion.
+The simplest candidate for this dark energy is a positive cosmological constant.

-All of the above mentioned matter phases can be modeled with barotropic fluids given by an equation of state $p=w\rho$.
-Here $p$ and $\rho$ stand, correspondingly, for the pressure and energy density of the fluid, while $w$ is the, so called, constant of state.
-In the appendix \ref{sec:SF_BPF} it is shown that the solution of (\ref{eq:EEqs}) for a barotropic fluid in a flat FRW universe with $w\neq-1$ is
+All of the above mentioned cosmological phases can be modeled with barotropic perfect fluids given by an equation of state $p=w\rho$, where $p$ and $\rho$ stand, correspondingly, for the pressure and energy density of the fluid, while $w$ is the constant of state.
+In absence of a cosmological constant, the solution of Einstein equations \eqref{eq:EEqs} for the flat FRW universe \eqref{eq:FRW} filled with a barotropic fluid corresponds to a power law (see Appendix \ref{app:SF_BPF})

-where $b\equiv 2/(1+3w)$ (see also appendix \ref{sec:SF_conf-cosm}).
-For radiation $w=1/3$, what corresponds to $b=1$, while for pressureless matter (baryonic or dark) $w=0$ and $b=2$.
-Moreover, $w=-1$ corresponds to the case of a cosmological constant $\Lambda$, which is the simplest candidate for the dark energy.
-The accelerating solution with $\Lambda>0$ is known as the de Sitter spacetime and, for a flat universe, is the case with $b=-1$ (see appendix \ref{sec:appdS}).
+For radiation, $w=1/3$, the power is $b=1$, while for baryonic and dark pressureless matter, $w=0$, it is $b=2$.
+Even more, the case of a universe dominated by the cosmological constant can also be described by \eqref{eq:PowLawSF} with a constant of state $w=-1$.
+As it was mentioned, the corresponding solution with $b=-1$ is accelerating and is known as the de Sitter spacetime.